 Library programme packages, with varied educational objectives that can be implemented by library staff, or run by Civica on your behalf.

+Programmes are important to ensure that libraries remain vibrant and relevant to their patrons.
 Focused on multiple literacies, Civica’s suite of programmes are designed in line with curriculum learning outcomes and integrate 21st century skills such as collaboration, critical thinking, information finding.

 Civica’s suite of programmes include activity based programmes, competitions, workshops and library events that are exciting, hands-on and age appropriate.
 We have a dedicated team of librarians who design and develop programmes which can be easily customised to suit all library needs.

 All programmes aim to encourage a love of reading and continued discovery and learning experience.

 In addition to our general library programmes and education, we offer the following Literacy Programmes.

 This programme is designed to introduce students to digital information literacy skills.
 Students will be able to locate appropriate information sources, think more critically, recognise, evaluate and use information effectively.

 The influence of the media should not be underestimated.
 Today’s youth spend hours watching television, plus many more devoted to surfing the Internet, playing video games, watching videos and DVDs, listening to the radio, and attending movies.
 It is therefore vital that they are media literate to properly understand the messages contained in the media to make informed decisions.
 Civica’s course teaches students to read between the lines so that they can understand exactly what music videos, movies, and other forms of communication that reach youth are saying to them.
 It also helps them build communication skills, encourages them to consider multiple interpretations of media messages, and puts portrayals of themselves and others in perspective.

 This course employs a variety of classroom techniques, including hands-on interactive sessions and self-reflection which are educational and fun.
 It is suitable for use in both schools and public libraries.